magomimmo/modern-cljs/doc/tutorial-18.md

 lein help
 ...
 These aliases are available:
-clean-test!, expands to ["do" "clean," "cljx," "compile," "test"] clean-start!, expands to ["do" "clean," "cljx," "compile," "ring" "server-headless"] ...
+clean-test!, expands to ["do" "clean," "cljx" "once," "compile," "test"] clean-start!, expands to ["do" "clean," "cljx" "once," "compile," "ring" "server-headless"] ...
 ```